tpetricek/TomaspNet.Website/source/blog/fswebtools-intro.aspx.md

   when writing it, it is easy to forget about this!
 You can see the method that is used as an event handler in the next code sample (this whole method will be executed in JS as well):</p>

-    [<ReflectedDefinition>]
+    /// When text changes, trigger server call to update suggestions [<ReflectedDefinition>]
     member this.UpdateSuggestions(sender, e) =
       client